Dimensional Crossover in a Quantum Gas of Light: Main Text

-To thermalize the photons they are coupled to a thermal bath at ambient temperature $T=\SI{300}{\kelvin}$, realised by a dye solution filled between the cavity mirrors (see Fig.~\ref{fig:cavity}A), similar to previous work \cite{Klaers.2010,Klaers.2011}.
-By repeated absorption-emission cycles the photons acquire the temperature of the dye solution provided thermalization is sufficiently faster than the photon losses, as is the case in our system~\cite{Kirton.2015,Klaers.2011,Schmitt.2015}.
-Correspondingly, the photons populate the energy levels of the transversal degrees of freedom, {\textit{i.e.},} the harmonic oscillator levels in $x$- and $y$-direction, leading to a spectrum with equidistant {frequency} spacing above the lowest energy mode ({called the 'cutoff'} energy or frequency)~\cite{Klaers.2010}.
-To prepare the initial photon population and to compensate for losses out of the system we exploit the low reflectivity of our mirrors at \SI{532}{\nano \meter} to inject dye molecular excitation using a frequency-doubled laser at \SI{532}{\nano \meter}, which fixes the total photon number $N$.
-The pump light is time modulated with \SI{500}{\nano\second} pulse width and \SI{50}{\hertz} repetition rate to prevent bleaching of the dye molecules \cite{Klaers.2010}.
-A spatial light modulator \rm{(SLM)}is used to shape the pump laser profile to match the structure size on the mirror, thus preventing fluorescence from unconfined modes from outside the {polymer-based} structure.
+To thermalize the photons they are coupled to a thermal bath at ambient temperature $T=\SI{300}{\kelvin}$, realised by a dye solution filled between the cavity mirrors (see Fig.~1a), similar to previous work \cite{Klaers.2010,Klaers.2011}.
+By repeated absorption-emission cycles photons thermalize to the temperature of the dye solution provided thermalization is sufficiently faster than the photon losses, as is the case in our system~\cite{Kirton.2015,Klaers.2011,Schmitt.2015}.
+Correspondingly, the photons populate the energy levels of the transversal degrees of freedom, {\textit{i.e.},} the harmonic oscillator levels in $x$- and $y$-direction, leading to a spectrum with equidistant {frequency} spacing above the lowest energy mode ({called the 'cutoff'} energy or frequency)~\cite{Klaers.2010}. {As the thermalization is achieved by coupling to a bath and not by direct photon-photon collisions, we even for a few photons expect a thermal distribution, and correspondingly for strongly confining 2D potentials Bose-Einstein condensates with less than 10 photons have been reported~\cite{Walker.2018,Kurtscheid.2019}.} To prepare the initial photon population and to compensate for losses out of the system we exploit the low reflectivity of our mirrors at \SI{532}{\nano \meter} to inject dye molecular excitation using a laser at \SI{532}{\nano \meter}, {which fixes the chemical potential of the photons and thus the average total photon number $N$}.
+The pump light is time modulated with \SI{500}{\nano\second} pulse width at \SI{50}{\hertz} repetition rate to prevent bleaching of the dye molecules \cite{Klaers.2010}.
+A spatial light modulator \rm{(SLM)}is used to shape the pump laser profile to match the structure size on the mirror, thus reducing unwanted fluorescence from unconfined modes from outside the {polymer-based} structure.